2025/06/06

 Microchip Implantation for dogs at the time licensed

 (Note : according to the permit term granted to the permittee, dogs and cats imported must be identified by microchips which are listed on the accompanying animal health certificates before arrival.
-If dogs are identified with microchips other than that used for the identification of dogs in Hong Kong (AVID encrypted transponder with an alphanumeric code in the format of AVID*XXX*XXX*XXX), then after arrival in Hong Kong the dogs will be rechipped at the expense of the permittee or agent.)
+If the existing microchip does not comply with the legal requirements for the identification of dogs in Hong Kong, the animal will have a conforming microchip IMPLANTED upon arrival in Hong Kong at the expense of the permittee or agent.)

 Microchip Implantation